 In contrast with UTAH, rUTAH - whether as a single 3-link theory or a set of 1-link theories - appears to be easily derivable from English child-directed input.
-This in itself aligns with our intuitions, given that (i) rUTAH was specifically designed to eliminate exceptions (and to eliminate the need for movement), and (ii) the sufficiency threshold is attuned to the number of rule-abiding items for - and relatedly, the number of exceptions to - a potential rule, based on the Tolerance and Sufficiency Principles, respectively.
-Taken together, our results suggest that a fixed approach to roles and positions (as in UTAH) is likely to lead to too many exceptions for a child using the sufficiency threshold to derive the linking theory specified by UTAH.
+This in itself aligns with our intuitions, given that (i) rUTAH was specifically designed to eliminate exceptions (and to eliminate the need for movement), and (ii) the Tolerance Principle is attuned to the number of exceptions to a potential rule.
+Taken together, our results suggest that a fixed approach to roles and positions (as in UTAH) is likely to lead to too many exceptions for a child using the Tolerance Principle to derive the linking theory specified by UTAH.
 The only linking theories that are derivable under the acquisition approach pursued here are those that seek to minimize exceptions to the theory, and rUTAH is one example of this that leverages a relativized approach to roles and positions.